blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 ## Handling of Female Slaves

-### Results of what was Instructed
+### Instructed with Multiple Choices

-- Having intercourse with the women of the disbelievers who have been defeated if she does not object
+- Having intercourse with the captive women of the disbelievers who have been defeated if she does not object
 - Buying and selling captive women after intercourse if the owner always pulled out, or if she is not pregnant
 - Sharing slave women with others including one's own family for sex as long as they are not charged for it, if she does not object

+### Not Forbidden

+- Not giving them rights beyond basic survival rights to coerce them into having sex

 ## Handling of Female Slaves who are Pregnant